 In 1977 the Elwood Electronics Company, Inc. was incorporated in the state of Wisconsin and in 1978 began the development of a new computer for the industrial market, known as the Mini Micro III.
 The Mini Micro III has enjoyed spectacular success and has been updated over the years to incorporate many new technologies.

 In June of 1983 we purchased the Hydraulic Products Division of Rexnord.
 The business became the Elwood Hydraulics Company, Inc. The following year Elwood also purchased the Press Division from Rexnord.
 This division was merged into Elwood Hydraulics.

 In early 1986, both Elwood Electronics and Elwood Hydraulics moved to its current location at 195 West Ryan Road, in Oak Creek, Wisconsin.

-In 1992, the two corporations were merged into the Elwood Corporation, which consisted of 5 groups, the Electronics Group, the Fluid Power Group, the Press Group, the Coil Group and the Autotron Group.
+In 1992, the two corporations were merged into the Elwood Corporation, which consisted of 5 groups, Electronics, Fluid Power, Press, Coil, and Autotron.

 In 2001, Elwood purchased the Gettys Group from the Danaher Corporation.
 This group manufactures AC "brushless" Servo, DC "brushtype" servo and standard step motors.
 These motors are used in many different applications, including hand-held medical devices, slot machines, global positioning systems and many types of factory automation and motion control equipment.
-The Elwood Motors Group (formerly Elwood-Gettys) is also know for it's special Explosion-Proof and Food-Grade AC motors.
+Elwood Motors (formerly Elwood-Gettys) is also known for its special Explosion-Proof and Food-Grade AC motors.

 Between 2001 and 2016, the Elwood Corporation achieved significant organic growth.